sevbo2003/Cracking-the-coding-interview/trees/TREES.md

 1. A min-heap is a complete binary tree where each node is smaller than its children.
 The root = min element in tree.
 2. We have two methods, `insert()` and `extract_min()`, both `O(logn)`, where `n` is the number of nodes in the heap.

+897 - beautiful use case of in-order traversal